stepan-mitkin/mini_utopist/README.md

 - If necessary, add intermediary variables.
 - Define algorithms that compute the intermediary variables.

+2. Create the task object.

+3. Fill in the input variables.

+4. Read the output variables in any order.
+They will be calculated on demand.

+## Pure functions only

 **Important rule**
 Algorithms that compute variables must be pure functions.
 They can read variables from the task object and return a value.
 **Writing to the task object from inside an algorithm is not allowed.**

-2. Create the task object.

-3. Fill in the input variables.

-4. Read the output variables in any order.
-They will be calculated on demand.

 ```javascript
 // Create the task object